akosbrachna/gps_tracker/README.md

 Category settings (permission, visibility) are applied to all users in the selected category.

-If the website is running in a phone's browser it will be periodically sending the gps coordinates to the server so long as your phone's browser is open.
-You will also see other registered users on the map that granted you permission on following them.
+If the website is running in a phone's browser it will be periodically sending the gps coordinates to the server so long as the phone's browser is open.
+You will also see your contacts' location on the map.

 An android application is being under development too and as a native application it will be running as a foreground service.